mit-links/AdvancedCompilerDesign/README.md

-# ProceedSmiling - Generics without Type Erasure in Javali
+# Generics without Type Erasure in Javali

 ## Purpose
 This repository contains the main project of the ETH course 'Advanced Compiler Design' from the Computer Science Master's curriculum.